-To report a crime or an emergency, members of the campus community should call the Newberg Police Department at 911.
-When 911 is dialed on campus, Campus Public Safety is simultaneously signaled and will confirm the emergency by return call.
+To report a crime or an emergency, members of the campus community should call the Newberg Police Department at 911 as well as Campus Public Safety at 503-554-2090.

 Phones -- In the event you do not have immediate access to an office phone, several phones are located around campus.